simonprickett/cratedb-llamaindex-example/README.md

 ## Database Setup

 You will need a CrateDB Cloud database: sign up [here](https://console.cratedb.cloud/) and use the free "CRFREE" tier.

+Make a note of the hostname, username and password for your database.
+You'll need those when configuring the environment file later.

 Create a table in CrateDB: